-Maximizing effectiveness during lesson time starts with a clear purpose that guides all activities & resources for the entire lesson.
+Being effective during online lessons starts with a clear purpose that guides all activities & resources for the entire lesson.

 Catch Attention BEFORE it wanes

-I dropped the ball this week with one of my students.
+One week, I dropped the ball with one of my students.
 In my excitement to go through songs & activities, I didn’t pay attention until it was too late.
 He was done & with 4 minutes left it was a bit late for me to turn things around.

 We all make this mistake at times.
 Whether it’s tiredness, a wandering mind or excitement to follow the plan, we don’t always pay attention to how our students are doing.
-The goal & key to maximizing effectiveness is to keep it from happening more than once in a row.
+The goal & key to being effective during online lessons is to keep it from happening more than once in a row.